nuthhi/nuth-mods/README.md

 Nuth_AN's minecraft mods, resourcepacks, and datapacks

-Items with a star (★) next to them are things I highly recommend
+Items with a star (★) next to them are things I highly recommend Items with a bell (🔔) next to them are things I use on nuthSMP

 ## **Mod Descriptions**